dvrzan/dvrzan.github.io/Content/posts/2022/05/how-to-test-published-property.md

 }
 ```

-Observers are views that watch for any upcoming changes on the property in order to decide if they need to redraw themselves to display newest data.
+Observers are views that watch for any upcoming changes on the property to decide if they need to redraw themselves to display newest data.
 For view to receive any upcoming updates, you need to mark the object you want to observe with `@ObservedObject`.

 ```swift
 struct ContentView: View {